tezoatlipoca/synk/README.md

 ## An anonymous key oriented, self-hosted data synchronization dropbox.

-An ASP.NET single binary microwebservice that can store and retreive data using a unique key.
+An ASP.NET single binary microwebservice that can store and retreive data using unique keys.
-Intended as a simple, self-hosted way to provide built in _data synchronization_ services between instances of your program when direct synchronous communication isn't possible.
+Intended as a simple, self-hosted way to
+* provide _data synchronization_ services between nodes of an application that know a shared key
+* provide anonymous, arbitrary data dropbox facilities using a secret key as part of the URI

 What information you PUT or GET is up to you; so long as you use the correct key, any one or thing can access the shared data.
-The key might be data decryption keys, or GUIDs, or whatever makes sense to your application.
+The key might be data decryption keys, or GUIDs, or whatever makes sense to you.

-`synk` only provides a file based asynchronous data dropbox; stored data is written as-is to the backing store; if/how you encrypt it, how you prevent data trampling is entirely up to you.
+`synk` does not know or care what data you store, whether you encrypt it or not, or how you prevent data trampling - is entirely up to you.

 Two endpoints: